Blame the Subway Delay

 EDsnaps Cannot do this Work Alone

 During the 8-week Summer Program, EDsnaps worked with 60+ local, glocal, and global community leaders who shared their life experiences with the students and counselors.
 These "present women of impact" work in a variety of industries, are business owners, free-lance contractors, live in 8 different countries, and belong to different generations of leaders.

 True to our Vision and Mission

-Our vision is to “Increase diversity in the STEM workforce” and our mission is to “Inspire local STEM-learners to become glocal STEM-leaders”.
+Our vision is to “Increase diversity in the STEM workforce” and our mission is to “Inspire global STEAM-learners to become global STEAM-leaders”.

 Based on the amazing, overwhelmingly positive feedback from all of our female-identifying summer program students, interns, and fellows, we know that our interaction immediately affected their professional and personal value.
 Many of our students stated: “EDsnaps gave me a reason to get up every morning in this otherwise completely lost COVID-19 dominated Summer”.
-Without a doubt, EDsnaps planted the seed in these STEM learners and they will become our next generation of STEM-leaders.
+Without a doubt, EDsnaps planted the seed in these STEM & STEAM-learners and they will become our next generation of STEM and STEAM-leaders.